For Students: Help Create Welcoming Peer-Learning Environments

 - Knowing that others in the 花季视频 want to support you in doing your best

 Whether you are in a formal leadership position (peer tutor, peer mentor, group leader, etc.) or are a participant (class member, project group member, etc.) in a learning space, your contribution matters.
 Your words and actions make a difference for your fellow students, and you serve as a model for others.
 The best way to develop your inclusive leadership skills is to reflect on and notice the assumptions you might make, and the actions that might follow.
-Consider, for example:
+Some suggestions:

-- We often overlook the strengths others bring when those strengths are not the ones most highly valued in a given 花季视频.
+- Look for the strengths others bring.
 It’s not just the person with the greatest technical expertise in a group who contributes value.
 In fact, can help teams function more effectively.
-The person who asks thoughtful questions that get the group to think, or who brings in alternative viewpoints that expand the group’s perspective – these individuals will benefit the group’s processes and outcomes in ways that can be hard to measure but which can improve a group’s outcomes significantly.
+The person who asks thoughtful questions that get the group to think, or who brings in alternative viewpoints that expand the group’s perspective — these individuals will benefit the group’s processes and outcomes in ways that can be hard to measure but which can improve a group’s outcomes significantly.